-In most basic terms, the gospel is the life, death, and resurrection of Jesus that accomplishes redemption and justification for all who repent and believe.
-In his life Jesus fulfilled the law and accomplished all righteousness on behalf of sinners who have broken God's law at every point.
-In his death Jesus atones for our sins, satisfies the wrath of God against us, and obtains forgiveness for all who believe.
-In his resurrection Jesus' victory over sin and death is the guarantee of our victory over the same in and through him.
+The gospel is the life, death, and resurrection of Jesus that accomplishes salvation, redemption and justification for all who repent and believe.
+In his life, Jesus fulfilled the law and accomplished all righteousness on behalf of sinners who have broken God's law at every point.
+In his death, Jesus atones for our sins, satisfies the wrath of God against us, and obtains forgiveness for all who believe.
+In his resurrection, Jesus' victory over sin and death is the guarantee of our victory over the same in and through him.
 Jesus' saving work not only redeems sinners, uniting them to God forever, but also assures us of the future restoration of all creation in the New Heavens and New Earth.
 This is the gospel, the "good news," that God rescues hell-bound sinners and redeems a fallen world by His grace alone.

 We are Gospel-Centered